Uncertainty-Aware Robust Learning on Noisy Graphs: Uncertainty-aware Graph Learning

-Our approach assumes that node embeddings share the same label $m$ adhere to an underlying distribution ($\xi_i \sim P_m \in \mathcal{P}_m, \forall i: y_i = m$), within an uncertainty set $\mathcal{P}_m$ encompassing all potential distributions $P_m$.
+To address these challenges, we propose a graph learning framework that improves the node embeddings, resulting in more robust predictive performance, particularly when confronted with noisy data.
+Figure~\ref{fig:architecture} summarizes the architecture of the proposed model.
+Our approach assumes that node embeddings share the same label $m$ adhere to an underlying distribution ($\xi_i \sim P_m \in \mathcal{P}_m, \forall i: y_i = m$) within an uncertainty set $\mathcal{P}_m$ encompassing all potential distributions $P_m$.
 However, obtaining a direct observation of this distribution is challenging due to inaccuracies in the nodal or topological information, and any changes in node embeddings will influence their corresponding distributions.
-The key idea of our proposed framework is to find the most robust node embeddings represented by $\theta$ that minimize the worst-case risk over the uncertainty set $\mathcal{P}_m$ in the probability simplex $\Delta_M=\{\pi \in \mathbb{R}_{+}^M: \sum_{m=1}^{M} \pi_m = 1\}$.
+The key idea of our proposed framework is to find the most robust node embeddings, parameterized by $\theta$, that minimize the worst-case risk over the uncertainty set $\mathcal{P}_m$ in the probability simplex $\Delta_M=\{\pi \in \mathbb{R}_{+}^M: \sum_{m=1}^{M} \pi_m = 1\}$.
 This results in the definition of our distributionally robust minimax problem: